awhaston/dotfiles/README.md

 For now the install scripts are meant for macOS zsh homebrew enviroment

 ### Install Guide
-Clone into home directory
+Clone into home directory ~/.dotfiles
-If using homebrew run homebrew.sh (this will run install.sh) else use install.sh
+If using homebrew run homebrew.sh (this will run install.sh)
+else use install.sh
-This should set all symbolic links and install required npm packages
+Install.sh set all symbolic links and install required npm packages

 ### Apps Installed via homebrew